AshleyF/Forthkit/hardware/stack/readme.md

 17. `OUT` - Output character
 18. `READ` - Read block
 19. `WRITE` - Write block
+2. `FETCH` - Fetch cell at address
+3. `STORE` - Store value at address
+1. `LIT` - Fetch next cell
+4. `IF` - Jump to address in next cell if T >= 0
+5. `-IF` - Jump to address in next cell if T < 0
+29. `NEXT` - If R <= 0, drop R and continue, otherwise R-- and loop to address in next cell
 20. `DROP` - Drop top of stack
 21. `DUP` - Duplicate top of stack
 22. `OVER` - yx -> yxy